Chapter 8: Four-Leaf Taproot Script Tree#

 script3 = Script([bob_pub.to_x_only_hex(), "OP_CHECKSIG"])

-Creating Taproot address#
+Creating the address#

 tree = [[script0, script1], [script2, script3]]